 POINT MOLATE & RICHMOND/SAN RAFAEL BRIDGE

-The San Francisco Bay Trail Plan includes a 4.2-mile spur from the Richmond/San Rafael Bridge north along the shoreline through the City of Richmond’s 400+ acre Point Molate property and around the City’s former Terminal 4 at Point San Pablo to terminate at the Point San Pablo Harbor.
+The San Francisco Bay Trail Plan includes a 4.2-mile spur from the Richmond/San Rafael Bridge north along the shoreline to Point Molate Beach Park , through the Winehaven Historic District on the 400+ acre Point Molate property and around the City of Richmond’s former Terminal 4 at Point San Pablo to terminate at the Point San Pablo Harbor.
 This is the largest gap in the planned Bay Trail route through Richmond.

 Richmond/San Rafael (RSR) Bridge Trail

-BATA opened the 4.4-mile Richmond/San Rafael Bridge Trail on November 16, 2019 to provide a pedestrian and bicyclist connection between the East Bay and North Bay.
-This marks the sixth Bay Area bridge with the Bay Trail completed.
-It is a pilot project of up to four years.
-Performance will be monitored and assessed continually as hard data becomes available on the use of the path by bicyclists and pedestrians, and operational adjustments will be made as needed.
+BATA opened the 4.4-mile Richmond/San Rafael Bridge Trail on November 16, 2019 as a four-year pilot program to provide a pedestrian and bicyclist connection between the East Bay and North Bay.
+This marked the sixth Bay Area bridge with the Bay Trail completed.
+As of December 31, 2024, bicyclists and pedestrians had enjoyed over 430,000 trips across the bridge.
+It is the most popular for bicyclists of all BATA State-owned toll bridges, including the San Francisco-Oakland Bay Bridge.

 This two-way, multi-use trail is 10’-wide with a 42″-high concrete barrier separating it from motor vehicle traffic.
 The barrier is moveable by means of a barrier-transfer machine known as a “zipper truck”, which allows it to be repositioned as necessary to allow crews working for Caltrans to conduct bridge maintenance tasks during short closures of the bike/ped path.